11 Signs You’re Simping (And How to Stop It)

 What is simping?

-‘What is simping’ is a common question asked by those unfamiliar with the term, which refers to describe a behavior where a person, usually a man, excessively fawns over or tries to impress another person, typically a woman, in the hopes of gaining their attention, affection, or approval.
+‘What is simping’ is a common question asked by those unfamiliar with the term, which refers to a behavior where a person, usually a man, excessively tries to impress another person, typically a woman, in the hopes of gaining their attention, affection, or approval.

 1. You spend a lot of money on the person you’re interested in